 The event cards affect the motivation of the conspirators, Hitler’s military support and the movement of the highest Nazi officials on the board.
 As history progresses, Nazi Germany subdues more and more of Europe and more parts of the map are opened up for the conspirators to travel to.
 They can travel to Auschwitz or Treblinka to gather information about the atrocities being committed there, and they can try to bring documentation about the state of things to a neutral country.

 When the conspirators feel that Hitler’s military support isn’t too high and that their level of suspicion is manageable, they can attempt a plot.
 Attempting a plot requires Hitler to be in a certain kind of location depending on the nature of the plot, and at least one conspirator has to be there as well.
 It also requires a certain level of motivation on behalf of the conspirator carrying out the attempt.
 A plot attempt is a monumental roll of dice and a very intense gaming event.
 The risk can be mitigated by the use of certain cards and the availability of certain items.
 You roll against Hitler’s military support and the conspirators level of suspicion simultaneously.
 If you succeed you win the game, if not the conspirator might be sent to prison.
-The conspirator loses any items used in attempting the plot, and it’s a big setback even if he manages to get away after the failed attempt.
+The conspirator loses any items used in attempting the plot, and that’s a big setback even if he manages to get away after the failed attempt.

 Why I Like This Game